1. Home

 The education section is the other part of your resume where the reverse chronological order needs to be used.

-For example, if you have a Ph.D., list that first, along with the university, the field of study, and the year you earned the degree.
-Follow that with the same info on where you obtained your master’s degree, and below that do the same for your bachelor’s degree.
+For example, if you have a PhD, list that first, along with the university, the field of study, and the year you earned the degree.
+Follow that with the same info on where you obtained your master’s degree, and below that, do the same for your bachelor’s degree.

-The education section can also be used to mention any certifications in your field, for example if you are a certified nursing assistant (CNA) or a certified public accountant (CPA).
-Participation in job-relevant continuing education classes, seminars and workshops can also be listed here, as well as membership in honor societies, clubs or extracurricular activities related to your field.
+The education section can also be used to mention any certifications in your field, for example, if you are a certified nursing assistant (CNA) or a certified public accountant (CPA).
+Participation in job-relevant continuing education classes, seminars, and workshops can also be listed here, as well as membership in honor societies, clubs, or extracurricular activities related to your field.
 If you had a stellar grade point average or graduated with honors, you can also say so here.

 Tips for making the most of the chronological format

+• Create balance.
 Strive for visual balance and distribution in your resume, so that, for example, you don’t have one huge section and several tiny sections.

+• Use bullet points.
 Bullet lists, in particular, can take up a lot of vertical space.
 Consider arranging bullet lists in side-by-side columns, or simply summarizing your accomplishments in one text block (“Graduated magna cum laude; 3.8 GPA; member of Phi Beta Kappa honor society”).

+• Get rid of “widows”.
 If you’re still having trouble fitting everything onto one page, avoid resorting to formatting tricks like using a tiny font size or making the margins too small.
 Look for “widows” on your page, which is where one or two words spill onto a second line, making your resume one line longer.
 Thoughtful trims can usually eliminate these space-eaters.

 If you experiment with different resume templates, you may also find that simply choosing a different template will make your resume fit onto one page.

-Chronological resume summary
+Chronological resume examples

 If you have years of continuous work experience in the field or industry in which you’re seeking employment, then the reverse chronological resume format is probably the right one for you.
 This will focus on your experience while also detailing your skills and education.

-• Your most recent and most relevant roles and qualifications must follow reverse chronological order in the employment history and education sections.
+First, assess whether the reverse chronological format is right for you.
+Respect the structure.
+This is what hiring managers in many industries know and expect.
+Your most recent and relevant roles and qualifications must follow reverse chronological order in the employment history and education sections.
+Employ some of our formatting tips to make the format flow.

 There is a wealth of resources available to you when you embark on writing a resume.
 These will provide you with examples and templates to get you started.
 You then just need to add the specifics about your professional background.